Mansharma8824/LeetCode_Problems_Solutions/README.md

 # LeetCode_Problems_Solutions
-This Repository will Contain Some problems and Solutions of That Problems.
+This Repository will Contain Coding problems and Solutions of That Problems.